 Lakeside Estates - Fluoride Treatment Information

-Lacombe County is working to better understand the drinking water concerns of residents in Lakeview Estates, where naturally occurring fluoride levels in the groundwater are higher than provincial health guidelines.
+Lacombe County is working to better understand residents' drinking water concerns in Lakeview Estates, where naturally occurring fluoride levels in groundwater exceed provincial health guidelines.

-Recent changes to Alberta’s drinking water rules mean that all water systems—including ours—must meet the maximum acceptable fluoride level of 1.5 mg/L by December 2030.
+Recent provincial updates to Alberta’s drinking water regulations require all water systems—including ours—to comply with the maximum allowable fluoride concentration of 1.5 mg/L by December 2030.

 Why this matters